Convenience, Quality and Control

 We provide options for dealing with the itching, and help to contain it.
 If the rash is widespread or results in a large number of blisters, our providers may prescribe an oral corticosteroid.
 If a bacterial infection has developed, our providers may prescribe an oral antibiotic.

 Burns can be painful and, when left untreated, can become infected and leave permanent scars.
-We treat first-, second- and third-degree burns, along with symptoms of sunburn.
+We treat first- and second-degree burns, along with symptoms of sunburn.

 We administer stitches (sutures) and properly clean and bandage cuts and lacerations.